tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity_--_part_2.md

   ...
 {% endhighlight %}

 Save and test.
-You will notice that Nyan Cat accelerates more gradually.
+You'll notice that Nyan Cat accelerates more gradually.
 You can also adjust the *Mass* using the Inspector to see how different values affect the simulation.

 ## Friction